strivetobebetter/Wireless-control-Arduino-with-Record-and-Play/README.md

 ## Problem Statement
-[Leanbot](https://leanbot.space/), a Arduino based robotkit from Vietnam, is used in competition to complete various tasks to win the competition.
-Different competition required different task so Leanbot code need to change to match the tasks.
+[Leanbot](https://leanbot.space/), a Arduino based robotkit from Vietnam, is used in competition to expose student the STEM concept like microcontroller, programming, engineering and etc. Every year different competition will come up with new and different task for leanbot to score point, so Leanbot code need to change to match the tasks every year.
 This is a very time consuming process.
 Measuring the Leanbot distance and orientation then modify a small section of the code for every iteration is a tideous trial and error process.

 ## Solution
 Rather than doing the measurement and modify code instruction manually, bluetooth communication can be added into leanbot for data collection and send command to perform task then record the right sequences of tasks to streamline the process.
 As a result of this features, the trial and error process is **shorten from 2 weeks to 2 days**.